Cracko298/Ice-Station-Z-Name-Plugin/README.md

 - Server Codes.

 # Release Date?
-- It should release on *07/03/2022* however it could be delayed.
+- It should release on *07/03/2022*; however it could be delayed for a day or two.